pual/couchbase-mobile-portal/md-docs/ready/guides/couchbase-lite/technical-notes/ssl.md

 ### Android

 By default, the replication running with https will stop if the certificate is self-signed because it's considered unstrusted.
-Use the following to override this behaviour and start a replication.
+Use the following to override the default setting.

 ```java
 Database database = null;